aws-samples/aws-cdk-managed-elkk/README.md

 The messages published to the Amazon MS cluster by the producer session will appear in the Kafka consumer window as they are read from the cluster.

 ![ElKK Kafka - 9](/img/elkk_kafka_idx_9.png)

-The Kafka client EC2 instance windows can be closed.

 -----
 ## Filebeat <a name=filebeat></a>